Chapter 1 - Never Judge a Book By its Cover

 The gravel made a companionable, earthy crunch as Rose walked from Cottage Bay’s library in the early spring twilight.

 Just before a secluded forest area along her homeward route, she passed the row of small rental cottages.
 For the past two weeks, there stood the big man from Chicago.
 What was his name?
-Tommy, Toby, or Tony?
+Tommy, Toby, Tony?
 She knitted her brows, trying to remember what someone said earlier that week.
 Locals also said he was wise guy come to cause trouble.
 He dwarfed the covered porch, smoking a cigar.
 The glow lit up his face.

 Tonight, Rose dared to look at him and said “good evening.”